Inside the SAF Production Process

 - Hydrotreating Reaction: Conversion of Feedstock to Hydrocarbons

-Once the feedstock has been pre-treated, it is introduced into the hydrotreating reactors.
+Once the feedstock has been pre-treated, it is introduced into the hydrotreator reactors.
 Here, the feedstock is exposed to hydrogen gas at high pressure and temperature in the presence of a catalyst.
-This reaction breaks down the complex molecular structure of the fats and oils, converting them into hydrocarbons that closely resemble conventional jet fuel components.
+This reaction breaks down the molecular structure of the fats and oils, converting them into hydrocarbons that closely resemble conventional jet fuel components.

 Key reactions in this process include: